The Accidental Yakuza

 It is available for representation.

-When Marine Lieutenant Hiro McAllister sets out to search for his father, long believed dead, he makes a stunning discovery: not only is Dad alive, but he’s rocking it as Oyabun (Godfather) of a notorious Japanese crime syndicate.
-Hiro confronts the gangster, who adamantly denies paternity, but strangely, invites him to “work” with him.
-Struggling with life after war, beset by PTSD, and seeking closure, Hiro accepts the Oyabun’s offer, oblivious to the gangster’s real motivation—imminent plans for the organization’s international expansion.
+When Marine Lieutenant Hiro McAllister sets out to search for a father his mother insisted was dead, he makes a gut-wrenching discovery: not only is Dad alive, but he’s rocking it as Oyabun (Godfather) of a Japanese crime syndicate.
+Hiro manages an audience with the gangster, who acknowledges a long-ago relationship with his mom but denies paternity.
+Struggling with life after war, beset by PTSD, and financially distressed, Hiro is lured into working with the gang who view him as key to their plans for expansion abroad.

-Hiro plunges deep into Japan’s underworld and performs like the best of them.
-But as the cathartic thrill fizzles, he realizes he’s but a pawn in a violent game, and must craft an exit to survive.
-An out seems within grasp when he is sent to Guam to reboot the gang’s mothballed hotel development, except that the assignment comes with a steep price—orders to eliminate a former member hiding out on the island.
+Hiro dives deep into Japan’s underworld and performs like the real deal.
+But as the cathartic thrill of the amped-up lawlessness fizzles, he realizes he’s but a pawn in a violent game and must craft an exit to survive.
+An out seems possible when he is chosen to reboot the gang’s mothballed hotel development on Guam, except that the assignment comes with a steep price—orders to eliminate a gangster guilty of betrayal hiding out on the island.

-On Guam, the only light in Hiro’s ever darkening world, is a passionate relationship with the politically connected and charismatic, Carla.
-Hiro knows his back story endangers Carla, but can’t let her go.
-Ironically, she embroils him in a local conspiracy run by perps who will kill to keep their scam under wraps.
-With the walls closing in from all sides, Hiro must play his cards right to redeem himself and save the only person in the world he cares for.
+On Guam, the only light in Hiro’s ever-darkening reality is a loving relationship with the politically connected, charismatic Carla.
+Hiro knows his backstory endangers her but cannot let her go.
+Ironically, it is she that embroils him (unintentionally) in a local conspiracy run by perps prepared to kill to keep their misdeeds under wraps.
+With the walls closing in from all sides, Hiro must play his cards right to redeem himself and save the woman he loves.

 Richard Flanagan’s masterpiece, “The Narrow Road to the Deep North,” is one of those reads powerful enough to move one to tears—more than once in my case.
 I heard a radio interview in which Flanagan recounted how his research landed him in Japan, face to face with a notoriously brutal former Japanese prison guard known as “the Lizard.”
 Flanagan’s father suffered at the hands of this very man whose trademark vicious and repeated slaps were much feared.
 Wanting to experience this for himself, Flanagan finally persuaded the now “courteous, kindly and generous old man” to demonstrate the slaps for him.
 He reported that the first and second strikes were not unbearable, but that after the third one, he felt as if the whole building was shaking and swaying—because it was, thanks an earthquake that had just hit.
 Flanagan went on to describe the fear he saw in the man’s eyes and his realization that, generously it must be said, whatever evil was, it wasn’t in the room with them.